python-gitlab/python-gitlab/CONTRIBUTING.rst

    # build the documentation - the result will be generated in build/sphinx/html/:
    tox -e docs

+   # build and serve the documentation site locally for validating changes
+   tox -e docs-serve

    # List all available tox environments
    tox list